flutter/website/get-started/codelab/index.md

 # Well done!

 You've written an interactive Flutter app that runs on both iOS and Android.
-In this tutorial, you've:
+In this codelab, you've:

 * Created a Flutter app from the ground up.
 * Written Dart code.
-* Added, and used, an external library.
+* Leveraged an external, third party library.
 * Used hot reload for a faster development cycle.
 * Implemented a stateful widget, adding interactivity to your app.
 * Created a lazily loaded, infinite scrolling list displayed with a